-For each sampling period I measured the following variables; stream discharge, riparian overstory density (canopy openness), light as photosynthetically active radiation (PAR), stream temperature, stream nutrients, and estimated fish biomass, and stream metabolism.
+For each sampling period (n=3) I measured the following variables: stream discharge, riparian canopy openness, photosynthetically active radiation (PAR), stream temperature, stream nutrients, and I estimated fish biomass and stream metabolism.
 I measured canopy openness with a densitometer (Spherical Crown Densiometer, Convex Model A, Forestry Suppliers).
 I measured stream discharge with a portable flow meter (Flo-Mate 2000, Marsh-McBirney) according to Rantz (1982).
-I conducted nutrient analysis, fish population/biomass estimates, and stream metabolism according to the methods below.
+I conducted nutrient analysis, fish population/biomass estimates, and stream metabolism including PAR measurement according to the methods described in detail below.

 Stream Nutrients

 I collected stream water in acid washed HDPE bottles using 1 µm glass fiber syringe filters (Type A/E Glass Fiber Filter, Pall Corporation).
-I acidified one of these samples intended for dissolved organic carbon (DOC) analysis with 100 µL of 0.5N HCl to ensure pH ≤ 2.
-These samples were transported in a cooler out of the field and stored in a freezer until analysis.
+In the field, I acidified one of these samples intended for dissolved organic carbon (DOC) analysis with 100 µL of 0.5N HCl to ensure pH ≤ 2.
+All samples were transported in a cooler out of the field and stored in a freezer within 24 h until analyses could be performed.

-I analyzed the samples for ammonium (NH4+) using methodology according to EPA-103-B Rev. 1 (2012) with the exception that 0.025 mg/L ammonium was added to the sample to ensure concentrations were within the detection limit and later subtracted.
-I analyzed nitrate + nitrite (NO3- + NO2-; hereafter referred to as NO3-) according to EPA-127-B Rev. 1 (2016) and added the ammonium and nitrate concentrations together to obtain a concentration of total dissolved inorganic nitrogen (DIN).
-I analyzed the sample for phosphate (PO43-) referred to here as soluble reactive phosphorus (SRP) according to EPA-155-B Rev. 0 (2016) .
-These samples were run on an AQ1 Discrete Analyzer (Seal Analytical).
-The acidified DOC sample was analyzed on a Shimadzu TOC-L (TOC-L Total Organic Carbon Analyzer, Shimadzu) with techniques outlined in the administrators manual.
+I analyzed the samples for ammonium (NH4+-N) using the phenol hypchlorite method (Citation) in a methodology adapted from EPA-103-B Rev. 1 (2012) with the exception that 0.025 mg/L NH4+-N was added to the sample to ensure concentrations were above the detection limit.
+The added NH4+-N was subtracted before data analysis.
+I analyzed nitrate + nitrite (NO3--N + NO2--N; hereafter referred to as NO3--N) using the cadmium reduction method according to a methodology adapted from EPA-127-B Rev. 1 (2016).
+I ultimately added the ammonium and nitrate concentrations together to obtain a concentration of total dissolved inorganic nitrogen (DIN).
+I meausured phosphate (PO43-), referred to here as soluble reactive phosphorus (SRP) using the molybdate method according to EPA-155-B Rev. 0 (2016) .
+Ammonium, nitrate, and SRP samples were all run on an AQ1 Discrete Analyzer (Seal Analytical).
+The acidified DOC sample was measured using the infrared method using a Shimadzu TOC-L (TOC-L Total Organic Carbon Analyzer, Shimadzu) with techniques outlined in the administrators manual.

-Fish
+Fish Population Estimates

-I conducted a population estimate of stream salmonids (Family Salmonidae) 25 m immediately upstream (35 m for Standup and 50 m for First 2017) of each site where DO probes were deployed and water samples were taken.
-The collected fish included mostly native westslope cutthroat trout (Oncorhynchus clarkii lewisi) with some fish displaying signs of hybridization with the native Columbia Basin redband rainbow trout (Oncorhynchus mykiss gairdneri) (Weigel et al. 2002).
-A few non-native eastern brook trout (Salvelinus fontinalis) were included in the Jack Cr.
-2018 population and biomass estimate as well.
+I conducted a population estimate of stream salmonids (Family Salmonidae) 25 m immediately upstream (35 m for Standup and 50 m for First 2017) of each site where water samples were taken and DO probes were deployed for metabolism estimates.
+The collected fish included native westslope cutthroat trout (Oncorhynchus clarkii lewisi) with some displaying signs of hybridization with the native Columbia Basin redband rainbow trout (Oncorhynchus mykiss gairdneri) (Weigel et al. 2002).
+A few non-native eastern brook trout (Salvelinus fontinalis) were collected in Jack Cr.
+2018, and they were included in the population and biomass estimate.
 Some young-of-the-year (YOY) salmonids and sculpin (Cottus spp.) were also encountered but not included in the estimates.